-Place the bacon in a cold oven and set the temperature to 375°F. Bake for 15-20 minutes.
+Place the bacon in a cold oven and set the temperature to 375°F. Bake for 15 to 20 minutes.
 Check the bacon around the 18-minute mark.
 Some bacon cooks faster than others.
 Remove from the oven; transfer to a paper towel-lined plate.
-(See How to Make Bacon in the Oven.)

 Let the bacon grease cool.
 Then remove the foil and place new foil over the baking sheet.
 You will roast the turkey breast on the same sheet.

 Roast the turkey breast: